FlaxEngine/FlaxDocs/manual/scripting/cpp/index.md

 ![Generate Scripts Project Files](media/project-files-generation.png)

 After that open the code project (eg. Visual Studio Solution).
-Ensure to use **Editor.Development** configuration and **Win64** platform (if you're working on Windows).
+Ensure to use the **Editor.Development** configuration and **Win64** platform (if you're working on Windows).

 ![Visual Studio Scripts Project](media/cpp-scripts-visual-studio.png)

-As you can see, Editor generated a simple Script from a template that overrides `OnEnable`, `OnDisable`, and `OnUpdate` methods similar to C# scripts.
-Open created `.cpp` file and add following code on top to include debug logging:
+As you can see, the editor generated a simple script from a template that overrides the `OnEnable`, `OnDisable`, and `OnUpdate` methods similar to C# scripts.
+Open the created `.cpp` file and add following code on top to include debug logging:

 ```cpp
 #include "Engine/Core/Log.h"
 ```

-Then add simple log instruction in `OnUpdate` method:
+Then add a simple log instruction in the `OnUpdate` method:

 ```cpp
 void CppScript::OnUpdate()